 - New construction or existing single-family, or new construction or existing manufactured homes are eligible

 - Must use a PTCS-certified contractor.
 Search for a contractor.

 - We will accept applications for qualifying heat pumps going back one year.
 For example, a heat pump purchased and installed in 2017 is eligible; a heat pump purchased and installed in 2016 is not.

-Customers who convert an electric furnace to a qualified heat pump are eligible for the $1,400 rebate.
+The rebate for converting an electric furnace to a qualified heat pump is $1,400.
 All other upgrades are eligible for the $500 rebate.

 Air-Source Heat Pump Upgrades – $500